keratin/authn/README.md

 # Deployment

-You can deploy AuthN however you need.
+AuthN may be deployed according to your needs.
 Here's what it requires:

 * A Redis server for session tokens, ephemeral data, and activity metrics.
 * A SQL server with ActiveRecord ORM support, like MySQL, PostgreSQL, or SQL Server.